 Daniel has over 20 years of housing development experience ranging from working at affordable housing organizations, as Deputy Director of the San Francisco Mayor’s Office on Housing and Community Development, to joining the team as our development partner with Sares Regis earlier this year.
-In his role as Vice President for Mixed-Income and Affordable Housing, Dan has been working on The Kelsey Ayer Station’s team.
+In his role as Vice President for Mixed-Income and Affordable Housing, Dan has been working on The Kelsey Ayer Station’s development team.

 Development partners like Dan play a direct and critical role at The Kelsey as we create housing.
 He brings his years of housing experience and Sares Regis’ development track record of thousands of Bay Area homes to our projects, helping accelerate impact and adding scale and sustainability to our work.
 At the same time, our partners learn about the importance of disability inclusion in housing and bring those perspectives into their other projects and work.